DrGFreeman/rps-cv/README.md

 * `train.py`*
 This script reads and processes the training images in preparation for training the image classifier.
 The processed image data is then used to train the support vector machine image classifier.
 The trained classifier is stored in the `clf.pkl` file read by `play.py`.

-* `play.py`
+* `playgui.py`
-This file runs the actual Rock-Paper-Scissors game using the camera and the trained image classifier.
+This file runs the actual Rock-Paper-Scissors game using the camera and the trained image classifier in a graphical user interface (GUI).
 Images from each play are captured and added to the image bank, creating additional images to train the classifier.

 * `rpsimgproc.py`
 This file provides the image processing functions used by the various other Python files.